MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-We used typing throughout the code to ensure better readability, have better documentation, and make debugging easier.
-We also implemented ruff as a pre_commit action to ensure that the code merged with main is formatted properly.
+We used typing throughout the code to ensure better readability, documentation, and easier debugging.
+Additionally, we implemented Ruff as a pre-commit action to ensure that any code merged with the main branch adhered to proper formatting and quality standards.
+These measures are important in larger projects as it makes it easier for team members to maintain each others code and prevent bugs.

 ## Version control